 Courtship begins in March, with mating in May or June.
 The males fly in an undulating, showoff manner, or they deliver food to a female they’re trying to impress.
 As with many birds of prey, snowy owls are monogamous, mating for life.
 They defend territories of up to three or four square miles, and in rare instances, a presumably exhausted male may be supporting two nesting females, a mile or two apart.

-The adults mate in April, as the snow is starting to break up, leaving a checkered patchy look to the tundra, which helps to disguise the female snowy on the nest, with her mottled plumage, dark patches against a white background.
-She lays her eggs she lays about 30 days later.
-The eggs start hatching in sequence about 30 days after that, about every other day, so older, larger siblings have a serious advantage when it comes to securing more food.
-This is particularly true if mom joins dad in the hunting, and the parents are basically continually dropping off prey, and going out again to hunt.
+The adults mate in April, as the snow is starting to break up, leaving a checkered patchy look to the tundra, helping to disguise the female snowy on the nest, with her mottled plumage, dark patches against a white background, and the eggs she lays about 30 days later.
+The eggs start hatching in sequence about 30 days after that, about every other day, so older, larger siblings have a serious advantage when it comes to securing more food, particularly if Mom joins Dad in the hunting, and the parents are basically continually dropping off prey, and going out again to hunt.
 While siblicide is uncommon, infant mortality due to starvation is more common.

-Chicks may start wandering from the nest at about 30 days old.
-If the parents are successful in corralling the brood together, the chicks will stay with their parents until they are about two months old.
-They achieve adult weight within about two years and live an average of ten years in the wild.
+Chicks may start wandering from the nest at about 30 days old, but if the parents are successful in corralling the brood together, the chicks will stay with Mom and Dad until they are about two months old, achieving adult weight within about two years.
+Snowy owls live an average of ten years in the wild.